 "A small Gilbertine priory was founded in the reign of Henry III., by Sir Robert de Fordham, [in Fordham, Cambridgeshire] as a cell to the great monastery of the same order at Sempringham, in Lincolnshire; but scarcely a vestige remains."

 John Fordun (d.
 1384?), was the writer upon whom Walter Bower based the earlier part of his great work, the 'Scotichronicon.'
 Fordun wrote fifteen of the first twenty-three chapters of book.

 Early History of the Fortney family

-Another 155 words (11 lines of text) covering the years 138 and 1388 are included under the topic Early Fortney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fortney research.
+Another 78 words (6 lines of text) covering the years 138 and 1388 are included under the topic Early Fortney History in all our PDF Extended History products and printed products wherever possible.

 Fortney Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Fordham, Fordeham, Fordsham, Fordesham, Fordam and others.